kuzzleio/kuzzle/doc/2/plugins/plugin-context/constructors/elasticsearch/index.md

 # Elasticsearch

-Instantiates an [Elasticsearch client](https://github.com/elastic/elasticsearch-js) with the same configuration as the one provided in the `.kuzzlerc` file.
+Instantiates an embedded [Elasticsearch client](https://github.com/elastic/elasticsearch-js) with the same configuration as the one provided in the `.kuzzlerc` file.

 This client can be used to send raw Elasticsearch request.

-See [Elasticsearch official documentation](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/7.3/api-reference.html) for more informations.
+See [Elasticsearch official documentation](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html) for more informations.

 ---